JoeBillingsley/JoeTheAverage.github.io/projects/100-beers.md

 description: Beers to celebrate!
 tags: [beer, map]
 ---
-In this historic moment, surely to be met with celebrations around the globe - I've collected roughly a third of the material needed to build a map of the British Isles out of beer bottle caps.
+As of one beer ago, I've now collected roughly a third of the material needed to build a map of the British Isles out of beer bottle caps.
 Now seems a good a time as any to have a quick look the progress that has been made over the last year and a half (-ish).

 ## The Map
 <!-- Beer map  -->